rafaeldtinoco/portablebpf/README.md

 **Makefile**

-Will magically generate a binary called "mine", statically linkedin with libbpf library (downloaded as a git submodule of this tree).
+Will magically generate a binary called "mine", statically linked with libbpf library (downloaded as a git submodule of this tree).

 > This binary will be portable and executed in any kernel supporting BTF (there is a trick[1] to make the same binary to work in kernels not supporting BTF, like the v4.x ones).
 It already contains the eBPF bytecode on it.

 **mine.bpf.c**

 This is the **eBPF source code**.
 It will generate the bytecode that will be executed inside the kernel BPF virtual machine.
 When coding eBPF programs, one usually uses either the **BPFCC (old BCC)** or, the most recent, **libbpf** library. _This example is compatible with both_.
-If you are an eBPF tool that is only going to run in newer kernels you would stick with **libbpf** only.
+If you are creating an eBPF tool that is only going to run in newer kernels you would stick with **libbpf** only.

-> In this example we have a single kernel probe declared that will be fired everytime the **ip_set_create** kernel function is called.
-This was chosen because in order for me to get *ipset* events I had to see what functions were called by the netlink handlers whenever a netlink message of ipset type were received by kernel.
+> In this example we have a single kernel probe declared that will be fired every time the **ip_set_create** kernel function is called.
+This was chosen because in order for me to get *ipset* events I had to see what functions were called by the netlink handlers whenever a netlink message of ipset type was received by kernel.

-> This file is part of the libbpf binary AND compiled during the python script execution (so it has to support the 2 libraries: BCC and libbpf).
+> This file is part of the libbpf based binary AND compiled during the python script execution (so it has to support the 2 libraries: BCC and libbpf).

 **mine.c**

 This is the userland portion of my eBPF tool.
 This is a regular user-land code made in C but, in this case, for the way we are building it, it shares code with a common - to the eBPF code - header file (mine.h).
 This code is responsible to get information out of BPF maps - shared among the eBPF code, running inside the kernel, and the user-land code and deal with it.

-> This file is part of the libbpf binary only.
+> This file is part of the libbpf based binary only.

 **mine.h**